Man in Black (Lost)

 Various other characters have implied that his escape would be catastrophic and could even cause the destruction of reality.
-A longtime resident of the island that serves as the main setting of Lost, the true nature of The Man in Black was long shrouded in mystery.
+A longtime resident of the island, the true nature of The Man in Black was long shrouded in mystery.
 It had been described by Lost producer Damon Lindelof as "one of the biggest secrets" of the mythology of Lost while the producers have often hinted that the black cloud of smoke was not a monster in the traditional sense.
-TV Guide included the character in their "The 60 Nastiest Villains of All Time" list in 2013.
+TV Guide included the character in their list of "The 60 Nastiest Villains of All Time" in 2013.